isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-vertebrates-or-invertebrates/index.md

 ##  Is lizard a reptile or amphibian

-All lizards are reptiles including [monitor lizards](https://pestpolicy.com/are-monitor-lizards-poisonous/).
-They are cold-blooded animals (ectothermic).
+All lizards are reptiles including [monitor lizards](https://pestpolicy.com/are-monitor-lizards-poisonous/).They are cold-blooded animals (ectothermic).
 Unlike amphibians (which have smooth and slippery skin), Lizards have skin which is covered with scare this one features of all reptiles.
 The following are characteristics/fears of reptiles (lizards): **1.
 They are cold blooded**.

 This means that their body temperature changes according to the change in temperature on its environment.